dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 ---
 title: "Civil Disobedience and the Operational Level of Information Warfare"
 categories: "graphics"
-tags: "'operational strategy' military 'information warfare'"
+tags: "operational-strategy military information-warfare civil-disobedience"
-headline: "Subglyph It For Great Good"
+headline: ""
 author:
   name: "David Conner"
 excerpt: "
-As society gravitates towards virtualized communication tools, we asymptotically approach 100% of surveillable, indexable conversations.
-The difference between a surveillable conversation and an indexable converstaion is that indexing is cheap and can be automated, whereas surveilling conversations requires human intelligence."
+Today, we are approaching a world with unprecedented sociocultural dynamics that have never been part of the paradigm of secrecy in every era until now.
+Since the epoch before commerce and discovery of metallurgy, the incentive to keep information secret has pervaded culture, even resulting in cultural movements such as esotericism.
+That prevailing paradigm of secrecy, often relegated to the background of human culture, has in recent years eluded the need for close inspection."
 ---

-Today, we are approaching a world with the interesting sociocultural dynamic the escapes the paradigm of secrecy in every era until now.
+Today, we are approaching a world with unprecedented sociocultural dynamics that have never been part of the paradigm of secrecy in every era until now.
 Since the epoch before commerce and discovery of metallurgy, the incentive to keep information secret has pervaded culture, even resulting in cultural movements such as esotericism.
-That paradigm in the background of human culture itself has eluded the need for close inspection.
+That prevailing paradigm of secrecy, often relegated to the background of human culture, has in recent years eluded the need for close inspection.

 > "Remember, I'm writing this article with less than $20 to my name
 > and less than $400 in annual income from 2016.
 I have never taken